-Madison Square Garden, also known as "The World's Most Famous Coliseum", is a huge indoor arena in Midtown Manhattan home to the New York Knicks (NBA) and the New York Rangers (NHL).
-Ready to experience the magic of the legendary MSG?
+Madison Square Garden, nicknamed "The World's Most Famous Coliseum," is a huge indoor arena in Midtown Manhattan known for being the home of the New York Knicks (NBA) and the New York Rangers (NHL).
+Want to experience the magic of the legendary MSG?

 1. How to visit Madison Square Garden?

-You have two options to explore the inside of the stadium:
+You have two options to get to know the inside of the stadium:

 Take a tour of Madison Square Garden

 With a tour of Madison Square Garden you can see the inside of the facility.
 Although you can buy tickets at the stadium souvenir store (Chase Square Team Store) located in the lobby of MSG, if you have the New York Pass, the New York Explorer Pass or the New York Sightseeing Pass this tour is included for free so I recommend getting the tourist card because with it you can visit many other attractions in New York.

 Buy tickets for the Knicks (NBA) or the Rangers (NHL)

 Buy a ticket for a Knicks or Rangers game to experience the atmosphere and the party of the best sport on the East Coast.
 In this article I explain in detail how to buy tickets for the NBA in New York...

 The guided tour of Madison Square Garden begins at the perimeter ring, which has multiple photographs of the history of this stadium that was born around 1874 and was demolished and rebuilt several times.
 The current MSG is the fourth and opened in 1968.